miyako/4d-plugin-archive/README.md

 Instead of a callback method, the plugin should run asynchronously; the command should return a reference immediately, which can be used in 4D to query status at any time.

 The total size is calculated first in the calling process.
-After that, the archive will be elegated to a new thread.
+After that, the archive will be delegated to a new thread.

 The preprocessing should be relatively fast for `archive write`.
 The command will add up the actual file size as well as the extended attributes on Mac.
 Creating a 7-zip format will take more time, since .7z requires intense usage of the CPU.